 However, as you order fast meals time and time again, have you ever wondered why it is so delicious?
 Why we find ourselves craving it time and time again?
 What exactly is it about these oily, often unhealthy foods that keep us coming back for more?

 Today we are going to explore the many reasons why fast food is so appealing to us.
 Additionally, we are going to clear up some questions as to why a healthy diet can be so difficult to stick to.
-Below are 5 reasons fast food tastes better than most other dishes.
+Below are 5 reasons why these addicting and quick meals taste better than most other dishes!

 Most people underestimate the effect that smell has upon the taste of food.
 According to Professor Tom Finger, at the University of Colorado-Denver, the flavor is a combination of both taste and smell.

 This has a serious effect on how people perceive the taste of junk food.
 The alluring smell increases people’s sense of taste when they eat it, causing the experience to be more enjoyable.
 Many of us associate certain smells to memories.
 Fast food could easily remind us of childhood memories where a trip to McDonald’s might have been a familiar treat.